Thailand Digital Nomad Visa Guide (2024)

 Biggest drawback: Dangerous roads

-Phuket is a province in the south of Thailand that consists of 33 islands among which the largest is the island called — you would never guess — Phuket.
+Phuket is a province in the south of Thailand that consists of 33 islands among which the largest is the one called — you’ll never guess it — Phuket.

 However, the beauties of the Phuket islands, wild nightlife, and the relatively low cost of living make it perfect for digital nomads who have acquired work visas for Thailand.